Skip to content

 const app = expressX()

-// create two CRUD database services with the Prisma methods: `create`, 'findUnique', etc.
+// Create a CRUD database 'user' service with the Prisma methods: `create`, 'findUnique', etc.

 app.httpServer.listen(8000, () => console.log(`App listening at http://localhost:8000`))